Announcing the Infinity Surface Cleaning Intelligence Program: A Collaboration Between Brighton Science and Hubbard-Hall

 What are Surfactants and How Do They Impact Surface Tension?

-In recent articles we’ve discussed what surface tension and surface energy are.
-Manufacturers need to acquaint themselves with these concepts because controlling surface quality through surface energy measurement of solid materials is the most predictive method of ensuring high performance bonds...
+In recent articles, we’ve discussed what surface tension and surface energy are.
+Manufacturers must acquaint themselves with these concepts because controlling surface quality through surface energy measurement of solid materials is the most predictive method of ensuring high-performance bonds and...

 Read